openpnp/openpnp/Advanced-Motion-Control.md

 ![GcodeDriver new Settings](https://user-images.githubusercontent.com/9963310/96040839-347f9c80-0e6b-11eb-915b-4da9fa11f39d.png)

-**Motion Control Type** Determines how the OpenPnP MotionPlanner will plan the motion and how it will talk to the controller:
+**Motion Control Type** determines how the OpenPnP MotionPlanner will plan the motion and how it will talk to the controller:
 * **ToolpathFeedRate:**